-Pazopanib is a multi-tyrosine kinase inhibitor of vascular endothelial growth factor receptor (VEGFR)-1, VEGFR-2, VEGFR-3, platelet-derived growth factor receptor (PDGFR)-a and -P, fibroblast growth factor receptor (FGFR)-1 and -3, cytokine receptor (Kit), interleukin-2 receptor inducible T-cell kinase (Itk), leukocyte-specific protein tyrosine kinase (Lck), and transmembrane glycoprotein receptor tyrosine kinase (c-Fms).
-In vitro, pazopanib inhibited ligand-induced autophosphorylation of VEGFR-2, Kit and PDGFR-P receptors.
+Pazopanib is a multi-tyrosine kinase inhibitor of vascular endothelial growth factor receptor (VEGFR)1, VEGFR-2, VEGFR-3, platelet-derived growth factor receptor (PDGFR)-α and -β, fibroblast growth factor receptor (FGFR)-1 and -3, cytokine receptor (Kit), interleukin-2 receptor-inducible T-cell kinase (Itk), leukocyte-specific protein tyrosine kinase (Lck), and transmembrane glycoprotein receptor tyrosine kinase (c-Fms).
+In vitro, pazopanib inhibited ligand-induced autophosphorylation of VEGFR-2, Kit, and PDGFR-β receptors.
 In vivo, pazopanib inhibited VEGF-induced VEGFR-2 phosphorylation in mouse lungs, angiogenesis in a mouse model, and the growth of some human tumor xenografts in mice.

 Increases in blood pressure have been observed and are related to steady-state trough plasma pazopanib concentrations.

-The QT prolongation potential of pazopanib was assessed in a randomized, blinded, parallel study (N = 96) using moxifloxacin as a positive control.
-Pazopanib 800 mg was dosed under fasting conditions on Days 2 to 8 and 1,600 mg was dosed on Day 9 after a mea1 in order to increase exposure to pazopanib and its metabolites.
-No large changes (i.e., > 20 msec) in QTc interval following the treatment of pazopanib were detected in this QT study.
-The study was not able to exclude small changes ( < 10 msec) in QTc interval, because assay sensitivity below this threshold ( < 10 msec) was not established in this study.
-[See WARNINGS AND PRECAUTIONS.]
+The QT prolongation potential of pazopanib was assessed in a randomized, blinded, parallel trial (N = 96) using moxifloxacin as a positive control.
+Pazopanib 800 mg was dosed under fasting conditions on Days 2 to 8 and 1,600 mg was dosed on Day 9 after a meal in order to increase exposure to pazopanib and its metabolites.
+No large changes (i.e., > 20 msec) in QTc interval following the treatment of pazopanib were detected in this QT trial.
+The trial was not able to exclude small changes ( < 10 msec) in QTc interval, because assay sensitivity below this threshold ( < 10 msec) was not established in this trial [see WARNINGS AND PRECAUTIONS].

 Pazopanib is absorbed orally with median time to achieve peak concentrations of 2 to 4 hours after the dose.
-Daily dosing at 800 mg results in geometric mean AUC and Cmax of 1,037 hr·μg/mL and 58.1 μg/mL (equivalent to 132 μM), respectively.
+Daily dosing at 800 mg results in geometric mean AUC and Cmax of 1,037 mcg•h/mL and 58.1 mcg/mL (equivalent to 132 μM), respectively.
 There was no consistent increase in AUC or Cmax at pazopanib doses above 800 mg.

-Administration of a single pazopanib 400 mg crushed tablet increased AUC(0.72) by 46% and Cmax by approximately 2 fold and decreased tmax by approximately 2 hours compared to administration of the whole tablet.
+Administration of a single pazopanib 400-mg crushed tablet increased AUC(0-72) by 46% and Cmax by approximately 2 fold and decreased Tmax by approximately 2 hours compared with administration of the whole tablet.
 These results indicate that the bioavailability and the rate of pazopanib oral absorption are increased after administration of the crushed tablet relative to administration of the whole tablet.
 Therefore, due to this potential for increased exposure, tablets of VOTRIENT should not be crushed.

 Systemic exposure to pazopanib is increased when administered with food.
 Administration of pazopanib with a high-fat or low-fat meal results in an approximately 2-fold increase in AUC and Cmax.
 Therefore, pazopanib should be administered at least 1 hour before or 2 hours after a meal [see DOSAGE AND ADMINISTRATION].

-Binding of pazopanib to human plasma protein in vivo was greater than 99% with no concentration dependence over the range of 10 to 100 μg/mL.
-In vitro studies suggest that pazopanib is a substrate for P-glycoprotein (Pgp) and breast cancer resistant protein (BCRP).
+Binding of pazopanib to human plasma protein in vivo was greater than 99% with no concentration dependence over the range of 10 to 100 mcg/mL.
+In vitro studies suggest that pazopanib is a substrate for P-gp and BCRP.